 The applications are what make the smartphone so fun to use.
-It’s true that most of the today’s smartphones have tons of interesting features, but just imagine there are no apps.
+It’s true that most of today’s smartphones have tons of interesting features, but just imagine there are no apps.
 It would be boring.
-You should update the apps regularly, because developers of the applications are constantly improving them, adding new options and features and they also fix the bugs and glitches the users experienced.
+You should update the apps regularly because developers of the applications are constantly improving them, adding new options and features and they also fix the bugs and glitches the users experienced.
 For that reason, every once in a while you should check if the updates for your favorite apps are available.
 If you just purchased your first Android device, here is a quick guide that will show you how to update apps on Android smartphones and tablets.

 You may also read: How To Change The Wallpaper On Android

 Updating the apps on Android is quite simple.
 Here is what you need to do:

 - Open the Play Store app from the Home screen